 The shrine is dedicated to the patron deity of the performing arts and is visited by many famous stars who come here to offer prayers so that they can give better stage performances or rise in popularity.
 The shrine also draws many members of Kyoto's geiko (geisha) community.

 The boat party cast

-After a ritual held at the shrine at noon, people dressed in Heian period costumes proceed along Arashiyama's Togetsukyo Bridge and board the boats.
+After a ritual held at the shrine at noon, people dressed in period costumes proceed along Arashiyama's Togetsukyo Bridge and board the boats.